shahaab/shahaab/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://linkedin.com/in/shahaab-manzar/)

 ### Glad to see you here! &nbsp;
-I'm currenly a developer at Google Summer of Code 😎 |⚡ Actively Searching for Summer'22 Internship ⚡|.
+I'm currently a developer at Google Summer of Code 😎 |⚡ Actively Searching for a Fall'22 Internship ⚡|.
 I'm Adept at using Javascript, ReactJS, and other programming languages to produce clean code ✨.
 Well Organized and collaborative team player with strong conversation and analytical abilities 💡.
 Dedicated to improving skills through hands-on learning and development work 🕸️.
 Proficient in Web development and Data structures and algorithm 🤓.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.

 Joined Github **4** years ago.